pincom15/RoboND-Perception-Project/writeup.md

 #### 3. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

 We can classify each object using Support Vector Machine or "SVM".
+SVM is a particular supervised learning algrithm that analyze data for classification and regression analysis.
+Given labeled training data, we can characterize the point cloud into discrete classes.

 Before we use SVM, we need to generate features.
 Following codes are used to capture features.

 ```python
 def compute_color_histograms(cloud, using_hsv=True):